casys-kaist/slow-memory-emulation/README.md

 * This tool lets you emulate slow memory using memory bandwidth saturation and throttling.
 * By slowing down the memory performance of one node in a two-socket system, it emulates a heterogeneous memory system.
+* Memory bandwidth throttling is a widely used technique to lower the performance of a memory system.
+However, throttling memory bandwidth may not work if the memory bandwidth usage of a workload is lower than the throttled memory bandwidth.
+Therefore, in addition to memory bandwidth throttling, memory bandwidth saturation is used.

 ## How to Use
 * First, choose the target idle latency that you want (300ns).